HolmesBryant/wijit-reveal/README.md

     - Acceptable values: ['center', 'end', 'start', 'stretch']
 - **height**
     - Determines the height/width of the icon and the minimum height of the content.
-    - Acceptable values: Any valid css height value.
+    - Acceptable values: Any valid css height value EXCEPT percentage (%).
 - **toggle**
     - Determines whether the content is hidden when you click somewhere outside of the custom element, or when you click on a link inside the custom element.
     - Acceptable values: [null, true, false, '', 'true', 'false']